gillianbc/spring-unittesting-dataservice/README.md

 * DataModelService.java - interface with an isValid() method

 * MachineLearningService - impl class of the DataModelService.
-Annotated with @Service and named "m1" so Spring will manage it in the application context and call it "m1"
+Annotated with @Service and named "mach" so Spring will manage it in the application context and call it "mach"

 # What the test class does